neuralpain/oneclickwinrar/doc/README.txt

   4. (Optional) Customize and/or run the script you want to use

   [*] IMPORTANT [*]

     * Remember to extract the `bin` folder with the script files.
 This is necessary for generating the license key.
     * You do not need to customize the script before running it.
 The script will automatically download and install the latest version of WinRAR.

 CUSTOMIZATION
 -------------

+  The aim of this method of customization of the scripts in `oneclickwinrar` is to provide a quick and easy way for anyone to enable extra functionality in the script while preserving portability.
+Essentially, one would only need to customize the script once and run it anywhere without the need for extra clicks or editing.

   There are two types of customization:

     1. Partial customization, which is either custom licensing, or custom install
     2. Complete customization, which is both custom licensing and install

   There are five (5) parts to the customization process:

-  `licensee`      - This is "you" or whatever name you want to use `license-type`  - The description of license that you want to install `script-name`   – The name of the script file [`oneclickrar`, `licenserar`,
-                    `installrar`] that you use to install and/or license WinRAR.
+    `licensee`      - This is "you" or whatever name you want to use `license-type`  - The description of license that you want to install `script-name`   – The name of the script file [`oneclickrar`, `licenserar`, `installrar`] that you use to install and/or license WinRAR.
                       The script name is used for toggling switches in the script.
-  `architecture`  - The architecture of the WinRAR executable (eg. x64, x32) `version`       - The version of the WinRAR executable without any periods
+    `architecture`  - The architecture of the WinRAR executable (eg. x64, x32).
+                      The architecture can be omitted for custom download/install and will default to 64-bit.
-                    `"."` (eg. 590, 701).
+    `version`       - The version of the WinRAR executable without any periods `"."` (eg. 590, 701).
 This is optional.
-  `tags`          - These are additional tags, usually
-                    found at the end of the WinRAR executable name, used to describe the language of the executable and whether or not it is a beta release.
+    `tags`          - These are additional tags, usually found at the end of the WinRAR executable name, used to describe the language of the executable and whether or not it is a beta release.
 This is optional.

   [*] IMPORTANT [*]

     The `tags` are in the pattern of `<beta+lang>`.
 Beta tags are normally `b1`, `b2`, etc. You can check out the [language tags list][language] to see the supported languages.
 Look at the example below for the 32-bit Russian beta of WinRAR 6.02.

       oneclickrar_x32_602_b1ru.cmd

     If there is no beta, you can just add the language tag like this config for the Japanese 64-bit version of WinRAR 7.00.

       oneclickrar_x64_700_jp.cmd

   <!> WARNING <!>

     The `script-name` is the name of the script file [oneclickrar, licenserar, installrar] that you use to install and/or license WinRAR.

     DO NOT MODIFY THE `script-name` UNLESS YOU NEED TO OVERWRITE LICENSES OR SAVE DOWNLOADED INSTALLERS.